VDAWorld: World Modelling via VLM-Directed Abstraction and Simulation: Introduction

 \section{Introduction}

 Understanding and forecasting how the visual world evolves is a core challenge for building intelligent systems.
 Humans can observe a static scene and infer not only its current structure but also how it might change over time and in response to different actions.
 This capability underlies essential skills such as planning, decision-making, and causal reasoning.
-Replicating this physical intuition in AI hinges on creating robust ``world models'' to predict potential futures.
-In recent years, the dominant paradigm for building such models has been large-scale video generation.
-By training on immense visual corpora, these models have achieved remarkable success in synthesizing complex, dynamic scenes with impressive visual realism, suggesting they are learning a powerful, albeit implicit, model of our world only from 2D observations and text descriptions~\citep{wan2025,veo3}.
-However, as most video models are only conditioned on image and text inputs, they lack a native mechanism for physical interaction, which limits their utility for tasks that require physical intuition.
-While some models incorporate action conditioning~\citep{song2025history,genie3, wang2023drivedreamer}, the action space is typically limited to simple transformations, such as changes in camera viewpoint, rather than complex physical interventions. \rebuttal{ Where models do incorporate physical interventions, these are typically only for application in narrow domains such as robotic manipulation~\citep{fangqi_irasim} or driving~\citep{wang2023drivedreamer}. }
+A central hypothesis for how humans perform this reasoning is ``world modelling'', formalised as the process of constructing an internal, mental representation of the external world that can be used to predict future states and reason about cause and effect~\citep{craik_1944_world_models}.
+Replicating this physical intuition in AI hinges on creating equivalent models to predict potential futures.